 L’Oreal is currently the world’s largest cosmetics company, with over $30 billion in annual sales.
 The company was founded by Eugène Schueller, who died in 1957.

-Liliane Bettencourt, who was the richest woman in the world at one point, took over the company after her husband’s death.
+At one point, Liliane Bettencourt, the richest woman in the world, took over the company after her husband’s death.
 She and her daughter have been locked in a legal battle over control of the business for years.